dhabedank/brokerage-engine-documentation/docs/invoices.md

   </span>
 );

 Prior to Brokerage Engine, tracking agent expenses on marketing and services was a messy process.
 Tracking spreadsheets, missed charges, erroneous charges, weeks (or months) of waiting on receivables - were so commonplace.
 With Brokerage Engine's invoicing system, you can say goodbye to all of that.
+Issued invoices are immediately available to agents for payment, or autopayment, and stay in sync with the Accounting System.

 ## Invoice Statuses